redgeoff/redgeoff-couchdb-docker/README.md

       -e COUCHDB_SECRET='mysecret' \
       redgeoff/couchdb

-Creates a CouchDB instance listening on port 5984 with an admin username and password of `admin`.
+Creates a CouchDB instance listening on port 5984 with an admin username and password of `admin`. `COUCHDB_COOKIE` and `COUCHDB_SECRET` should be some random string of characters--you may want to use a password generator to generate these values.

 ## Example with SSL